About Us

 Position Description

-The Lower School Classroom Teacher:
+The Preschool Teacher:

 • designs and teaches PYP units and educational experiences in collaboration with other grade-level teachers, subject specialist teachers, the PYP coordinator, and learning specialists;